How to fix low disk space issue on Windows Server 2012?

-After booting to desktop, Open Windows Explorer, right click C drive and select Properties, you’ll see Disk Cleanup.
+After booting to desktop, Open Windows Explorer, right click C drive and select Properties, you’ll see Disk Cleanup, click it.

 In the pop-up window, select the files you want to delete and click OK, redo this step to clean up system files.

-Disk Cleanup is useful to help solve low disk space issue on Windows Server 2012 (R2).
+Disk Cleanup is useful to help fix low disk space issue on Windows Server 2012 (R2).
 However, in some cases, you cannot free up plenty of disk space.
 Some people create C drive too small when building the server.
-In these situation, try to take some free space out of other drives and add the space to C drive, otherwise, you’ll encounter this problem in near future.
+In these situation, try to take some free space out of other drives and add the free space to C drive, otherwise, you’ll encounter the low disk space problem in near future.

 Increase C drive free space

 Actually, it is very easy to increase C drive free space by taking from other volumes.
 However, you should pay attention to Operating System and data safety.
 A bad program may cause system boot failure or data loss.

 NIUBI Partition Editor integrated unique Roll-Back protection technology, which is able to roll back the server to the status before resizing automatically and rapidly, even if power failure or any other hardware issue occurred, so you don’t need to worry about Operating System and all data safety.
 Furthermore, it is 30% – 300% faster than ANY other tools by strictly testing, because of its unique file-moving algorithm.